 A. 1939 PRODUCTION PROHIBITED: Production in 1939 is prohibited (RPs may not be allocated to production in 1939).

 B. LIMITS ON PRODUCTION RESULTS LIMITED BY YEAR: The number of increments of production that may be triggered in production projects that create air and military units is limited according to the year: 1940-41: one increment in each year; 1942: two increments; 1943: three increments; and so on.
 Up to five BRPs of surplus production may be carried over into a subsequent year (42.335).
 This restriction applies to the following production projects:

 42.17 REVEALING PRODUCTION RESULTS: Production results are announced as follows:

 - Air production (army air, naval air, interceptors).

 - Air transport production.

 - Specialized unit production.

-A. FORCE POOL INCREASES: The triggering of RPs for force pool increases are announced during the unit construction phase in which the RPs are triggered, whether or not this results in an immediate force pool increase.
+A. FORCE POOL INCREASES: The triggering of RPs for force pool increases are announced during the unit construction phase in which the RPs are triggered, whether or not this results in an immediate force pool increase (EXCEPTION: Newly produced interceptors (42.22A) and strategic bombers (42.22B) are immediately placed in the SW box, provided the owning major power commits to their construction in the turn of production - 27.91A).
 A player may not conceal the triggering of RPs for force pool increases, even if the force pool increase itself is deferred (42.336).